 I will do my best to evaluate regular assignments within seven days of you turning them in.
 Longer papers may take up to two weeks.
-Please note that the Canvas gradebook will color code assignments after the submission deadline has passed to note late or missing assignments.
 Graded assignments will have a numerical score.
 If there's just a dash, it means the assignment hasn't been graded yet.
+Most formal assignments will have rubrics that show how you approached, met or exceeded expectations, as well as qualitative feedback.